Talking Dollars with Our Daughters

 - 5% of Millennials

 So, we have some work to do.
-The presentation had some great suggestions for bridging the gap with young women and building their confidence around managing their finances:
+The presentation had some great suggestions for bridging the gap between young women and building their confidence around managing their finances:

 - Build confidence.
 Promote education around investing concepts and discontinue the use of industry jargon.
 Some women don’t know about beta, standard deviation, attribution or heaven forbid…kurtosys.
 (Isn’t that some kind of disease?)
 Don’t dumb it down, but find ways to communicate risk concepts that make sense visually using stories or examples.